A Fulton-Hansen theorem for almost homogeneous spaces

 Our main result is Theorem~\ref{dense.orb.thm}, which generalizes the above results.
 We replace $(\PGL_{n+1}, \p^n)$ by a pair $(G, X)$, where $X$ is a normal quasi-projective variety and $G$ is an algebraic group acting on $X$ with a fixed point and a dense open orbit.
 We obtain the Fulton-Hansen theorem by applying Theorem~\ref{dense.orb.thm} to $X=\p^n$ and $G\subset \PGL_{n+1}$ the stabilizer of a point; see Corollary~\ref{ful-han.thm.cor}.
+This also implies the original form of the Fulton-Hansen theorem, which begins with a map $Z \to \p^n \times \p^n$ and shows that the preimage of the diagonal is connected, see Corollary~\ref{ful-han.thm.cor-ii}.

 The usual approaches to Fulton-Hansen--type theorems exploit ampleness properties of the tangent bundle $T_X$.
 We get the strongest result when $T_X$ is ample, which holds only for $X=\p^n$ \cite{mori:projective-manifolds-with-ample-tangent-bundles}.
 For other homogeneous spaces $X=G/P$, one can develop a theory that measures the failure of ampleness \cite{sommese:submanifolds-of-abelian-varieties, sommese:complex-subspaces-i, fultonL:connectivity-and-its-applications, faltings:formale-geometrie-und-homogene-raume, goldstein:ampleness-and-connectedness}.
 This leads to results that give $\pi_1$-surjectivity if $\dim Y_1+\dim Y_2$ is large enough.
 For example, let $0\leq r\leq n/2$ and let $X=\grass(\p^r, \p^n)$.
 By \cite[Connectedness Theorem, p.
 361]{goldstein:ampleness-and-connectedness} the map $\pi_1(Y_1 \cap Y_2) \to \pi_1(Y_1) \times \pi_1(Y_2)$ is surjective provided